 The fermentation of the tea and sugar with the symbiotic association of bacteria and yeasts is actually what gives the tea all that extra oomph to have such a positive impact on your body.
 Once the tea is fermented, it contains vinegar, b-vitamins, enzymes and probiotics, which do all the hard work of protecting your body from free radicals and giving your gut some love.

 Nothing against a classic black tea, but for the extra health benefit, splurging on a kombucha tea once or twice a week could really be worth it in the long run.
 If you’re into that sort of thing.

-Of course, every person and body is different so use your judgement to see how kombucha makes you feel.
+Of course, every person and body is different so use your judgment to see how kombucha makes you feel.
 But in my experience, I’ve had great success with healing an unhealthy gut and getting rid of a cold.
 My personal favorite is KT’s Gingerade.